deplatt/GrinNet/Written Reports/Sprint 1/s1-planning-report.md

 - As a group:
     - Updating requirements in the living document
     - Discussed sprint planning report.
+    - Meet to write sprint review and retrospective at the end of the sprint
-    - CIDER lab as a group.
+    - Complete the CIDER Lab in class
 - Pranav:
-    - 1 Use Case.
+    - 1 Use Case
+    - Complete individual pulse check at the end of the sprint
 - Shibam:
     - 1 Use Case.
     - Work on paper prototype with Anthony and Jeronimo.
     - Work on the storyboard.
+    - Complete individual pulse check at the end of the sprint
 - Jeronimo:
     - 1 Use Case.
     - Work on paper prototype with Shibam and Anthony.
-    - Work on Trello issues.
+    - Write Trello issues.
-    - Note Taker for Cider Lab with Deven.
+    - Complete individual pulse check at the end of the sprint
 - Deven:
     - 1 Use Case.
     - Review Storyboard.
-    - Work on Trello issues.
+    - Write Trello issues.
     - Wrote Sprint Planning report.
-    - Note Taker for Cider Lab with Jeronimo.
+    - Complete individual pulse check at the end of the sprint
 - Anthony:
     - 1 Use Case.
     - Work on paper prototype with Shibam and Jeronimo.
-    - Work on Trello issues.
+    - Write Trello issues.
+    - Complete individual pulse check at the end of the sprint